 By Anibal Santiago

+Trained by Mary Bourque–Chelsea native and superintendent of nine years–Abeyta was given the rare opportunity to work side by side with Bourque and learn how to oversee Chelsea Public Schools.
 “I was very grateful to have been given the chance to work alongside Mary for six months.
-It was unique to Chelsea for the training overlap, that usually does not happen,” said Dr. Abeyta who goes by Almi.
+It was unique to Chelsea for the training overlap, that usually does not happen,” said Abeyta.

 Abeyta allotted a two-week close time for the teachers and staff to prepare and create a newly developed delivery via remote, of the same in-class curriculum.
-During this break Abeyta gathered approval and funding for 3500 laptops to be delivered to the students.
-Unlike other cities, the majority of this community lives under the poverty-line, which required this kind of funding.
+During this break, Abeyta gathered approval and funding for 3,500 laptops to be delivered to the students.
+Unlike other cities, the majority of this community lives below the poverty line, which required this kind of funding.

 “I tell them all the time to put their money where their mouth is, every time I call the state reps, they know exactly who I am and what I’m calling for.
 Chelsea needs help, we need the money to serve all these kids and its always a battle every year.
 But I’m never tired of fighting.
 I was born and raised here and still live here, this city is all I know, my kids even went to school here,” said Rosemary.